-“Doing a tax return, answering a research question —it’s a satisfying exercise for a lot of people who like to do puzzles,” she says.
+“Doing a tax return is like answering a research question — it’s a satisfying exercise for people who like to solve puzzles,” she says.
 “The work is intellectually challenging and stimulating.”

 Solving a tax problem, Edwards says, provides the same kind of satisfaction that many people get from solving a tricky crossword puzzle or sudoku board.
 Tax professionals figure out how to apply the rules to benefit the client, within the bounds of the law.

 Strong written and verbal communication skills are also important.
 “By definition you are working with people,” Edwards says.
 Tax pros collaborate other accountants, usually as part of a team, and regularly communicate with people throughout the company they’re working with.

 It takes serious skills and know-how to become a tax professional.
 Fortunately, you can get the necessary education and credentials to start a tax career in as little as one year through a Master of Accounting degree (MAC) program.